Tachometer rollover in 2026: what you’re at risk of and how to check your car before you buy it

 In any case, keep your evidence – the more the better.
 You may need a professional opinion or a report from the garage to confirm the curl, a tachometer check from one of the online databases (use those that offer free VIN mileage verification), email communication with the seller, and the purchase contract and other documents for the car.

-How can the seller defend himself?
+How can the seller defend itself?

-A seller who did not adjust the speedometer themselves and did not know about the curl must prove that they acted in good faith.
+A seller who did not adjust the speedometer himself and did not know about the curl must prove that he acted in good faith.
 Evidence of purchase of the car in an already rolled condition (e.g. an invoice from the importer) or a note in the sales contract such as “mileage not guaranteed” can help.
 However, even this may be found insufficient by the court if it was obvious that the statement was misleading.

 Tachometer overstatement is not only morally unacceptable but also punishable by criminal law.
-If you are buying a used vehicle, check the speedometer and verify the miles by the VIN for free before signing any contract.
+If you are buying a used vehicle, check the speedometer and verify the miles by VIN for free before signing any contract.
 Deal with suspicious cases as soon as possible – ideally with a lawyer on your side.
 And if you’re the seller, be honest and transparent, or you could find yourself in the crosshairs of the police and the courts.

 Tip for article